Decentralized Local Stochastic Extra-Gradient for Variational Inequalities: Introduction

-\textbf{Extragradient.} The extragradient method (EGM) was first proposed in ~\cite{korpelevich1976extragradient} and extended as mirror-prox method for deterministic problems in~\cite{nemirovski2004prox} and for stochastic ones with bounded variance in~\cite{juditsky2011solving}.
-Yet, if the stochastic noise is not uniformly bounded, the EGM can diverge, see~\cite{chavdarova2019,Mishchenko2019:extragradient}.
+\textbf{Extragradient.} The extragradient method (EGM) was first proposed in~\cite{korpelevich1976extragradient}, generalized as the mirror-prox method for deterministic problems in~\cite{nemirovski2004prox} and for stochastic problems with bounded variance in~\cite{juditsky2011solving}.
+Yet, if the stochastic noise is not uniformly bounded, the EGM may diverge, see~\cite{chavdarova2019,Mishchenko2019:extragradient}.

-\textbf{Decentralized algorithms for MVIs and SPP} are the most closely related to our work and we summarize them in Table~\ref{tab:comparison} and compare with our contribution, e.g. existing methods do not support arbitrary time-varying network typologies.
-The methods that use multiple rounds of gossip averaging (sparse communication) per iteration \cite{liu2019decentralized,beznosikov2021distributed} can give optimal theoretical rates, but are often unstable in practice.
-Thus, it is preferred to have only one sparse communication per iteration~\cite{liu2019decentralizedprox,Mukherjee2020:decentralizedminmax,rogozin2021decentralized}.
-The second column of the table refers to standard algorithms that are extended to distributed setting in the corresponding work.
-In particular, \cite{liu2019decentralizedprox} require expensive proximal updates.
-The closest work to ours is \cite{beznosikov2021distributed}, where decentralized EGM without local steps is analyzed in (strongly-)monotone setting.
-Unlike our more general algorithm with local steps and analysis, they require multiple gossip updates in each iteration which is not desired in practice.
-For the FL (centralized) setting, the same work studies EGM with local steps in the strongly-monotone setting, and~\cite{deng2021local,hou2021efficient} study descent-ascent method with local steps, and all three do not consider arbitrary time-varying graphs as we do.
+\textbf{Decentralized algorithms for MVIs and SPPs} are the most closely related to our work.
+In Table~\ref{tab:comparison}, we summarize their features and make a comparison with our algorithm, showing that, e.g., existing methods do not support arbitrary time-varying network typologies.
+The methods that use multiple rounds of gossip averaging (sparse communication) per iteration \cite{liu2019decentralized,beznosikov2021distributed,BARAZANDEH2021108245} can give near-optimal theoretical rates, but are often unstable in practice.
+Thus, it is preferable to have only one sparse communication per iteration~\cite{liu2019decentralizedprox,Mukherjee2020:decentralizedminmax,9054056, rogozin2021decentralized, NEURIPS2021_d994e372}.
+The second column of the table refers to standard algorithms that are extended to distributed settings in the corresponding work.
+In particular, the algorithm of \cite{liu2019decentralizedprox} requires expensive proximal updates.
+The closest work to ours is \cite{beznosikov2021distributed}, where a decentralized EGM without local steps is analyzed in the (strongly-)monotone setting.
+Unlike our more general algorithm with local steps, theirs require multiple gossip updates in each iteration which is not desired in practice.
+For the FL, i.e., centralized, setting, \cite{beznosikov2021distributed} studies the EGM with local steps in the strongly-monotone setting, and~\cite{deng2021local,hou2021efficient} study the descent-ascent method with local steps.
+Yet, all three works do not consider arbitrary time-varying graphs as in our work.